vnarayanan12/mltoolkit/KubeMongoDBPython/README.txt

 Here, the port 27017 of the service mongo-svc is bound to the port 27017 of the mongo pod attached to it.

 kubectl get svc mongo
+>> minikube ssh
-curl IP:27017 to see if you can access
+$$ curl IP:27017 to see if you can access
+Result
+It looks like you are trying to access MongoDB over HTTP on the native driver port.

+Source
 https://levelup.gitconnected.com/deploy-your-first-flask-mongodb-app-on-kubernetes-8f5a33fa43b4